 During Humynex cadaver capture sessions, Dr. Matlock performs expert demonstrations while narrating every operative decision in real time — tissue plane identification, suction pressure adjustment, cannula selection, abort criteria.
 That narration, synchronized to force and motion telemetry, is the supervisory signal that current surgical robotics AI programs cannot generate from simulation or clinical video.

-He is also the President & CEO of Beverly Hills Sunset Surgery Center (1994–Present) and the Laser Vaginal Rejuvenation Institute of America (2003–Present) — two medical businesses he built and continues to operate.
+He is also the President & CEO of his surgical practice at 433 N. Camden Dr., Suite 610, Beverly Hills, CA 90210 (1994–Present) and the Laser Vaginal Rejuvenation Institute of America (2003–Present) — two medical businesses he built and continues to operate.

 The Humynex capture platform converts simultaneous sensor streams into structured, machine-learning-ready records through four sequential stages.